 Incorporated in Virginia in January 2001 and started as a fulltime business in April 2001.

-The company is operated by Gordon Borrell, founder and CEO, and three key executives: Colby Atwood, president of the company; Peter Conti Jr., executive vice president of sales and marketing; and Kip Cassino, executive vice president of research.
+The company is operated by Gordon Borrell, founder and CEO, and three key executives: Colby Atwood, president of the company; Kip Cassino, executive vice president of research; and Larry Shaw Vice President of Research.

 The company's first client was Fort Wayne Newspapers.

 Its first research project was survey of 3,000 newspaper Web site visitors asking whether they'd pay to access local news content on the World Wide Web.
 Overwhelmingly, they said no. The report was published in November 2001.

 The company acquired Ad Audit Services from Kip Cassino, a former research director for Knight Ridder and E.W.
 Scripps Co., in August 2006 for an undisclosed seven-figure price.
 Ad Audit Services furnished local ad-spending data to media companies.
 Upon the acquisition, Cassino joined the company fulltime as vice president of research.